Tanmiah Food Company and Tyson Foods Strengthen Strategic Partnership at Saudi Arabia Event

 RIYADH, Saudi Arabia, Feb.
 22, 2023 /PRNewswire/ -- Saudi-based Tanmiah Food Company ("Tanmiah" or the "Company", 2281 on the Saudi Exchange) and US-based Tyson Foods, Inc. (NYSE: TSN) met this week in Jeddah to recognize their strategic partnership made in 2022 including the potential growth opportunities across the Kingdom of Saudi Arabia and the broader Middle East.

-Senior leaders from each company were joined at the event by esteemed Saudi government guests including Vice Minister, H.E.
+The event was held by the Chairman of Tanmiah Food Company H.E.
+Amr Al-Dabbagh and joined by esteemed Saudi government guests including Vice Minister, H.E.
 Eng.
 Mansour bin Hilal Al Mushaiti, of Environment, Water and Agriculture, and Deputy Eng.
 Albader bin Adil Foudah of Ministry of Industry and Mineral Resources, in addition to U.S. Consul General in Jeddah, Faris Asad and Commercial Counsul, Julie LeBlanc.

 The partnership is well positioned to help sustainably meet the growing demand for poultry in the Kingdom, while also supporting the Kingdom's food security goals and economic growth.
 As one of the world's leading food companies, Tyson Foods is committed to providing protein to a growing population across the Middle East.